Updated October 20th, 2014

 But can small business owners be that prescriptive with their blog post length?

-My own blog posts tend to be around 1,000 words long and longer posts are better for search engine optimisation if they stay relevant.
+My own blog posts tend to be around 1,200 words long and longer posts are better for search engine optimization if they stay relevant.
 I try to write detailed, useful posts in less than 1,000 words.

 What if Blog Posts are Longer?

-If you have more to say, and not writing one very long blog post, you’d be better off creating a series of blog posts because your blog will grow faster if you post shorter posts more often and not long posts less often.
+If you have more to say, and are not writing one very long blog post, you’d be better off creating a series of blog posts.

 Running a series of blog posts also helps your readers expect what you’ll be posting about in the future and encourages people to subscribe to your blog so they don’t miss anything.